top of page

 The Activation

 He told me I was carrying a darkness.
 That my heart wasn’t clear.
-It wasn’t a judgment but a fact.
-Something He could see.
+I didn’t hear it as judgment, but as something he perceived.
+Something He could see that I couldn't.
 Something I had never thought to look at.
 He didn’t say it to hurt me.
-And He didn’t say it gently either.
 He just said it.
-It was as if we stood together at the entrance to a dark forest, endless in its depth.
-And He told me it was mine.
+It was as if we stood together at the entrance to a dark forest, endless in its depth and He told me it was mine.
 The Forest where my Wild Things are.
 Where those stories that scarred, that built walls around my heart, waited.
 He’d been walking in his.
 It was time for me to walk in mine.
 And you can only enter your Forest alone.

 And I said yes.